 In CE2-3.2, CCLM parameters are derived from reconstructed luma/chroma samples neighboring the luma block collocated with the top-left sample of the chroma block.

 CE related contributions

+There are 20 CE2 related contributions submitted in this meeting.